Shawnsek/Song_Profile-API/README.md

 ### 3. Start the application:

 `mvn spring-boot:run`
+- Have to run Profile Services and after Song Services
 ### 4. Access the application: - The application runs on http://localhost:8080 by default.
 - Use a tool like Postman to test the API endpoints.